AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents: Experimental study

-We compare the four agents in each environment using AdaStop with $N=5$ and $K=6$.
-Fig.\@~\ref{fig:comparisons} shows the AdaStop decision tables in each environment, as well as the number of evaluations per agent and environment.
-As expected, SAC ranks first in every environment.
-In contrast, DDPG is ranked last in four out of five environments.
-Such performance may be a product of the restriction to deterministic policies, which hurts exploration in high-dimensional continuous control environments such as the MuJoCo benchmarks.
-Furthermore, we observe that the expected ordering between PPO and TRPO is generally respected, with TRPO outperforming PPO in only one environment.
-Finally, we note that PPO performs particularly well in some environments with its performance comparable to SAC, while also being the worst-performing algorithm for HalfCheetah-v3.
-Overall, the AdaStop rankings in these experiments are not unexpected.
+We compare the four agents in each environment using \adastop with $N=5$ and $K=6$.
+Fig.\@~\ref{fig:comparisons} shows the \adastop decision tables for each environment, as well as the number of scores per agent and environment.
+As expected, SAC is MLB than all the other agents in each environment.
+In contrast, all agents are MLB than DDPG; this may be due to the restriction to deterministic policies which hurts exploration in high-dimensional continuous control environments such as the MuJoCo benchmarks.
+Furthermore, we observe that the expected ordering between PPO and TRPO is generally respected, with TRPO MLB than PPO in only one environment.
+Finally, we note that PPO performs particularly well in some environments obtaining scores that are comparable to those of SAC, while also being the worst-performing algorithm on HalfCheetah-v3.
+Overall, the \adastop rankings in these experiments are not unexpected.

-Moreover, our experiments demonstrate that AdaStop can make decisions with fewer evaluations, thus reducing the computational cost of comparing Deep RL agents.
-For instance, as expected, SAC outperformed other agents on the environment HalfCheetah-v3, and AdaStop required only five evaluations to make all decisions involving SAC.
-Additionally, we observed that the decisions requiring the entire budget of $N K = 30$ evaluations were the ones in which AdaStop determined that the agents were equivalent in terms of their performance.
-With the early-accept heuristic proposed in~\ref{sec:early_accept} and detailed in the Appendix (Section~\ref{sec:early_accept_annex}), this process can be sped-up and for instance in the Walker2d-v3 environment, early accept allows us to take all the decisions after only $10$ seeds.
+Moreover, our experiments demonstrate that \adastop can make decisions with fewer scores, thus reducing the computational cost of comparing Deep RL agents.
+For instance, as expected, SAC is MLB than all the other agents on the environment HalfCheetah-v3, and \adastop required only five scores to make all decisions involving SAC.
+Additionally, we observed that the decisions requiring the entire budget of $N K = 30$ scores were the ones in which \adastop determined that the agents were equivalent in terms of their scores.
+This decision process can be sped-up by using the early accept heuristic which is presented in the Appendix (Section~\ref{sec:early_accept_annex}).
+For instance in the Walker2d-v3 environment, early accept allows us to take all the decisions after only $10$ scores have been collected for each agent.